prabal-es/bookmark-service/README.md

 > Note: Heroku Dyno shutdown if not in use.
 So First time when you hit the running app it will take longer time but once the Dyno starts it will run fine.
 > Heroku Dyno JVM is running on 128 MB due to memory leak issue.

+## Improvment:
+> Need to added redis server for fast tiny redirect.